 Stand-up comedy writing exercises are often touted as an effective way to “unlock the hidden funny” inside a person and to more easily write jokes.

-These exercises usually consist of words, partial sentences or scenarios presented by the author on a wide variety of topics or subjects.
+These exercises usually consist of words, partial sentences or scenarios presented by an “expert” author on a wide variety of topics or subjects.

-Then the author provides examples of how they used the exercises themselves to “unleash their inner funny” and produce jokes.
+The author then provides any number of examples of how they used the exercises themselves to “unleash their inner funny” and produce jokes.

-Then the author tasks the unsuspecting victim of this seemingly solid logic with writing down every hilarious thing they think about the words, partial sentences or scenarios presented by somehow magically plucking the “hilarious” inside them using what I can only describe as a plucked-directly-from- the-rear-end approach.
+The author then tasks the unsuspecting victim with writing down every hilarious thing they think about the words, partial sentences or scenarios presented.

 So why do I think that not one single minute be spent on stand-up comedy writing exercises?
 Consider this: